Kripsii/alx-low_level_programming/0x08-recursion/README.md

-a function that returns a factorial of a number
+returns the value of x raised to power of y